AISKhalil/AStra/README.md

 usage: AStraSingleInput.py -b input.bam -f hg19.ucsc.fa -o AStraResults

 arguments:
-  -b, --bam             the input BAM file (sorted and indexed).
-You can use samtools to sort and index the input bam file.
+  -b, --bam             the input sorted BAM file.
+If not sorted, uou can use samtools to sort it ("samtools sort input.bam > input.sorted.bam).
   -f, --fa              the fasta file of the reference genome.
 For human hg19, you can download from http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz.
   -o, --out             the folder path to keep the results of `AStra`.
 ```